Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Conclusion

 \section{Conclusion}

-In this paper, we propose a linear functional-based test using partial correlation estimators to detect sparse edges and to infer the existence and strength of connectivity between two groups of nodes in multiple matrix-variate Gaussian graphical models.
-Our approach allows the spatial and temporal dimensions, as well as the number of graphs, to diverge and potentially exceed the sample size.
+We proposed a method for jointly estimating multiple matrix-variate graphical models that leverages shared sparsity structures across sample groups, together with a unified framework for high-dimensional inference on graph edges.
+Estimation is carried out using group Lasso to exploit the shared sparsity structures, while inference is designed for high-dimensional settings via state-of-the-art central limit theorems for the supremum of weighted sums.
+The proposed approach accommodates settings in which the spatial and temporal dimensions, as well as the number of graphs, may all diverge and potentially exceed the available sample size.

 Both our model and our assumptions are motivated by practical concerns in neural data analysis.
-In real data, we observe that the within-area connectivity and cross-area connectivity change as the animal progresses through different experimental stages.
-Specifically, within-area connectivity peaks during the early experimental stages, while cross-area connectivity grows when the animal processes visual signals in the late delay stage.
-Our inference results provide valuable insights for scientists seeking to understand the activity and connectivity of the PFC and V4 regions during visual tasks.
+In real data, we observed that the within-area connectivity and cross-area connectivity change as the animal progresses through different experimental stages.
+From a scientific perspective, the data analysis suggests the intriguing possibility that there is some degree of localization in the memory task-relevant neural signals connecting V4 with PFC.
+However, justification for a strong scientific conclusion would require additional experimental work.
+The findings are most interesting as illustrations of the way changing connectivity structure, across multiple stages of a task, can be determined from high-dimensional electrode recordings.

 Our method represents the first attempt to address the simultaneous testing problem in multiple matrix-variate Gaussian graphs.
 An interesting future direction would be to extend this approach to other commonly used non-Gaussian graph types, such as Poisson networks.
 Additionally, our current implementation uses group Lasso for the regression model, which requires one tuning parameter.
 In the future, a tuning-free or scale-free approach, such as the self-tuned Dantzig selector or scaled Lasso, would be desirable to address issues of heterogeneity and correlation in regression with data from multiple matrix-variate Gaussian graphical models.
 These extensions, while beyond the scope of this work, offer promising directions for future research.